 Areas of focus:

-I worked with our audio programmer, Michael Berg, to create a conditional audio system that would allow us to use game conditions combined in various ways to create complex behaviors.
-Mike spoke a bit about this during our GDC presentation in 2015.
+I worked with our audio programmer to create a conditional audio system that would allow us to use game conditions combined in various ways to create complex behaviors.
 The main benefit of this system was that it was extremely flexible and easily tweaked in data without having to depend on a programmer for changes.
 It made iteration super efficient and ultimately put more power in our hands as sound designers.
-I leveraged this system to create the dialog behaviors you will notice in some of example videos.
+I leveraged this system to create the dialogue behaviors you will notice in some of example videos.

 Some audio strategies we used to “feature” the Nemesis:

 - We ducked the ambient audio and added stylized SFX on the camera moves.

 - We used a specific microphone for these moments to make them stand out.
 We also had the actors deliver these lines differently using an “eat the mic” technique to enhance proximity effect.